RedisLabs/redislabs-docs/content/kubernetes/re-clusters/upgrade-redis-cluster.md

 ### After upgrading

-For OpenShift users, operator version 6.4.2-6 introduces a new SCC (`redis-enterprise-scc-v2`).
+For OpenShift users, operator version 6.4.2-6 introduced a new SCC (`redis-enterprise-scc-v2`).
 If any of your OpenShift RedisEnterpriseClusters are running versions earlier than 6.2.4-6, you need to keep both the new and old versions of the SCC.

 If all of your clusters have been upgraded to operator version 6.4.2-6 or later, you can delete the old version of the SCC (`redis-enterprise-scc`) and remove the binding to your service account.